BMFI/ATS/README.md

 Special note:Append the agreement for ATS(Advanced Teaching Systems) Methodology by Jeff T. Rogers founder(BMFI-Advanced Teaching Systems), so- cite your references when you use this code or risk getting it for Academic Dishonesty.

 Also I do not plagiarize APA, MLM or MLA style sheets or any other style sheets not mentioned, so all Style for references and writing are Using only BMFI StyleSheet for Computer Science.
+So, APA, MLM and MLA style or any other style not mentioned have been officially deprecated.